Skiathos, a beautiful Greek island in the Sporades, has become famous for being one of the filming locations for the movie ‘Mamma Mia.’

 Getting around Skiathos is made easy with the island’s bus route, but it’s limited to the more developed South of the island.
 You can also rent scooters, quad bikes or a car to explore the whole island independently.

-I hope you found my suggestions for things to do in Skiathos useful.
+Ok I think that’s everything for my quick guide to Skiathos.
+I you enjoyed my photos and found my suggestions for things to do in Skiathos useful.
 Anything I’ve missed out?
 Let me know in the comments.

 Pin me for later! 😉